 Non-participating investments, such as non-negotiable Certificates of Deposit with redemption values that do not consider market rates, are reported as amortized costs.
-The District has investments in the Local Government Surplus Funds Trust Fund which throughout most of the fiscal year were divided by the State Board of Administration into two investment pools: Pool A and Pool B. Under the guidelines of GASB Statement No. 31, Pool A is a "2a-7 like" pool.
+The District had investments in the Local Government Surplus Funds Trust Fund, which under the guidelines of GASB Statement No. 31, Pool A is a "2a-7 like" pool.
 Accordingly, investments in Pool A are reported at amortized cost.
-During the fiscal year Pool B was accounted for as a fluctuating net asset value (NAV) pool.
-Investments in Pool B have all been transferred into Pool A as of the balance sheet date, and Pool B has been discontinued.
+During the fiscal year these investments have been discontinued.